jokla/jokla.github.io/_posts/2014-09-29-sdk-c-romeo.md

 ###Installation IDE
 QT Creator is the IDE recommended by Aldebaran.

-* Download the installer avaible [here](http://qt-project.org/downloads#qt-creator).
+* Download the installer available [here](http://qt-project.org/downloads#qt-creator).
 In my case the file is named `qt-opensource-linux-x64-1.6.0-5-online.run`.
-* Go in the folder where you dowloaded the installer of qt-creator and give execute permission with:
+* Go in the folder where you downloaded the installer of qt-creator and give execute permission with:
 `$ chmod a+x qt-opensource-linux-x64-1.6.0-5-online.run`
 * Run the installer:
 `$ ./qt-opensource-linux-x64-1.6.0-5-online.run`